Optima Recommendations helps you discover and realize saving opportunities to reduce your cloud spend. It includes a variety of features, including:

 Billing center level view: If you wish to see recommendations, specific to a billing center, simply navigate to the billing centers from analytics.rightscale.com and you will see a Recommendations tab within each billing centers.
 You can learn more about billing center recommendations here.

-RightScale Optima consists of a recommendations engine that embodies a number of rules that analyze cloud consumption data and produce recommendations for reducing costs.
+RightScale Optima includes a recommendations engine that embodies a number of rules that analyze cloud consumption data and produce recommendations for reducing costs.
 The set of rules is fixed and provided by RightScale but each rule can be customized using settings.
 These settings have defaults provided by RightScale but can be changed to fit each organization's business needs.
 For example, one of the rules recommends the use of cheaper regions (AWS Ohio is cheaper than AWS Toronto) and for many organization this rule can flag waste, but clearly for some organizations the use of the Toronto region is intentional.
 These organizations can modify the setting that maps expensive to cheaper regions to better reflect their needs.

 Each rule in Optima can produce many recommendations and, in general, a rule produces one recommendation per cloud resource.
 For example, the rule that flags instances that could be relaunched in a cheaper region produces one recommendation per instance.
 The recommendations are grouped by rule in the UI and can be filtered to provide an overview about the savings embodied by all recommendations produced by a rule.
 Having a separate recommendation for each resource makes it easier to dole out specific recommendations to the appropriate stakeholders, to track the status of each affected resource, and to hook-up automation.